maartenSXM/cpphash/tests/README.md

 ## cli

-The cli directory README domenstrates command line invocations of dehash.sh and cpptext.sh.
+The cli directory README domenstrates command line invocations of dehash.sh and cpphash.sh.
 It contains a text file containing some lines that have hashes in them which need to be parsed in different ways.

 ## make